|

 From satires to investigative reports, four decades of Atlantic authors weigh in on gun control

 It was May 2, 1967, and the Black Panthers’ invasion of the California statehouse launched the modern gun-rights movement.
+Debating the Second Amendment

 The text of the Second Amendment is maddeningly ambiguous.
 It merely says, “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 Yet to each side in the gun debate, those words are absolutely clear.

 Gun-rights supporters believe the amendment guarantees an individual the right to bear arms and outlaws most gun control.
 Hard-line gun-rights advocates portray even modest gun laws as infringements on that right and oppose widely popular proposals—such as background checks for all gun purchasers—on the ground that any gun-control measure, no matter how seemingly reasonable, puts us on the slippery slope toward total civilian disarmament.
+This attitude was displayed on the side of the National Rifle Association’s former headquarters: THE RIGHT OF THE PEOPLE TO KEEP AND BEAR ARMS SHALL NOT BE INFRINGED.
+The first clause of the Second Amendment, the part about “a well regulated Militia,” was conveniently omitted.
+To the gun lobby, the Second Amendment is all rights and no regulation.

 Although decades of electoral defeats have moderated the gun-control movement’s stated goals, advocates still deny that individual Americans have any constitutional right to own guns.
 The Second Amendment, in their view, protects only state militias.
 Too politically weak to force disarmament on the nation, gun-control hard-liners support any new law that has a chance to be enacted, however unlikely that law is to reduce gun violence.
 For them, the Second Amendment is all regulation and no rights.